-Dr. Bahar is an elected member of the European Molecular Biology Organization (EMBO), as well as an elected council member of the International Society of Quantum Biology and Pharmacology.
+Dr. Bahar is an elected member of the European Molecular Biology Organization (EMBO).
 She is currently serving as an Elected Member of the Awards Committee of the Biophysical Society.
 Dr. Bahar is also a member of the Protein Society, the American Association for the Advancement of Science, the American Chemical Society, and the International Society for Computational Biology.
-She has been an invited speaker at many international and national meetings, including European Molecular Biology Organization, Centre Européen de Calcul Atomique et Moléculaire, Intelligent Systems for Molecular Biology meetings, and several Gordon Research Conferences.
-In addition, she served as the chair for a 2014 Gordon Research Conference and an Organizing Committee Member for a Biophysical Society Thematic Meeting of 2014 and for the ECCB (European Conference on Computational Biology) in 2018.
+She has been an invited speaker at many international and national meetings, including European Molecular Biology Organization, Centre Européen de Calcul Atomique et Moléculaire (CECAM), Intelligent Systems for Molecular Biology (ISMB) meetings, and several Gordon Research Conferences (GRC).
+She served as the chair for a 2014 GRC, an Organizing Committee Member for a Biophysical Society Thematic Meeting of 2014 and for the ECCB (European Conference on Computational Biology) in 2018.

 Currently, Dr. Bahar’s research is focused on the following:

 multiscale dynamics of biomolecular systems, from single molecules to entire genome